supermasita/blog.supermasita.com/_posts/2018-05-07-nginx_change_cache_key_based_on_url.markdown

 {% endhighlight %}

-This can be improved, but gave me the cornerstone of for my caching needs.
+This can be improved, but gave me the cornerstone for my caching needs.